colt-home-services/colt-canvassing-app/README.md

 - Dashboards:
   - Canvasser dashboard (personal stats and paid time)
   - Manager dashboard (team stats and drilldowns)
+- Shifts (clock-in / clock-out):
+  - Canvassers clock in and out from the canvasser home screen
+  - Today's shifts plus a full shift history page
+  - Auto clock-out after 9 PM NY (capped at clock-in + 4 hours)
+  - Managers can override or disallow shifts in the manager dashboard
+  - Shift rows highlight red when a canvasser also knocked that day

 ### Tech Stack